videojs/videojs-contrib-ads/README.md

 #### Dynamic Macro: pageVariable.*

-A macro such as {pageVariable.foobar} allows the user to put any value in the second position and access the value of that property on the `window` object.
+A macro such as {pageVariable.foobar} allows the user access the value of any property on the `window` object.
 Only certain value types are allowed, per this table:

 | Type      | What happens                          |
 |:----------|:--------------------------------------|